-The AD7676 is configured to use the parallel interface (Figure 13) when the SER/PAR is held LOW.
-The data can be read either after each conversion, which is during the next acquisition phase, or during the following conversion as shown, respectively, in Figures 14 and 15.
-When the data is read during the conversion, however, it is recommended that it be read-only during the first half of the conversion phase.
-That avoids any potential feedthrough between voltage transients on the digital interface and the most critical analog conversion circuitry.
+The AD7677 is configured to use the parallel interface (Figure 13) when the SER/PAR is held low.
+The data can either be read after each conversion, which is during the next acquisition phase, or during the following conversion as shown, respectively, in Figure 14 and Figure 15.
+When the data is read during the conversion however, it is recommended that it is a read-only during the first half of the conversion phase.
+This avoids any potential feedthrough between voltage transients on the digital interface and the most critical analog conversion circuitry.

 Figure 14.
-Slave Parallel Data Timing for Reading (Read after Conversion)
+Slave Parallel Data Timing for Reading (Read After Convert)

 Figure 15.
-Slave Parallel Data Timing for Reading (Read during Conversion)
+Slave Parallel Data Timing for Reading (Read During Convert)

 The BYTESWAP pin allows a glueless interface to an 8-bit bus.
-As shown in Figure 16, the LSB byte is output on D[7:0] and the MSB is output on D[15:8] when BYTESWAP is LOW.
-When BYTESWAP is HIGH, the LSB and MSB bytes are swapped and the LSB is output on D[15:8] and the MSB is output on D[7:0].
-By connecting BYTESWAP to an address line, the 16-bit data can be read in two bytes on either D[15:8] or D[7:0].
+As shown in Figure 16, the LSB byte is output on D[7:0] and the MSB is output on D[15:8] when BYTESWAP is low.
+When BYTESWAP is high, the LSB and MSB bytes are swapped and the LSB is output on D[15:8] and the MSB is output on D[7:0].
+By connecting BYTESWAP to an address line, the 16 bits of data can be read in 2 bytes on either D[15:8] or D[7:0].